A new survey of small businesses has found that the majority plan to spend more on...

 Even the most seasoned networkers get butterflies when they walk into a room full of people.
 Charlie Lawson heads BNI, the UK's biggest networking referral organisation.
-And yet he too finds networking difficult, as he has revealed in his new book, The Unnatural Networker.
+And yet he too finds networking difficult, as he has revealed in his book, The Unnatural Networker.
 But Charlie also knows, better than anyone, how to overcome those fears

 When it comes to the things that make us nervous in business, walking into a room full of strangers is up there with public speaking for many of us.
 And yet, when we are networking, we often look around and think that we are the only ones with sweaty palms.